Simple invoicing for developers who work in GitHub

 GitHub-native workflow

 GitPay keeps billing anchored to merged pull requests.
-Connect GitHub, choose repos and PRs, and generate line items from real deliveries instead of reconstructing the week from memory.
+Sign in, choose repositories to invoice from, import merged PRs securely, and generate line items from real deliveries instead of reconstructing the week from memory.

 Payments and tracking